Code-Institute-Submissions/stream-one-project/README.md

 	- Use the deployment document file from course
 7. Use semantic **HTML5** markup
 8. Make site as *responsive* as possible.

+## Resources

+I used [Unsplash] (https://unsplash.com/) for all website images (which are royalty free).
+I used the album cover images from the assets folder provided by Code Institute